sourcegraph/sourcegraph-public-snapshot/doc/dev/product/index.md

 > The issues for the current release milestone describe the problem/solution.
 >
-> The issues for the current release milestone are completed (closed) by the release.
+> The issues for the current release milestone are completed (closed) before the release.

 The following sections give more details.